Mark Mayambela: Black Aces

 Mayambela officially joined Mpumalanga Black Aces in August 2013.
 His time at the club was short-lived, however, as he departed by mutual consent in October after he and teammate Mkhanyiseli Siwahla were alleged to have arrived at training under the influence of alcohol.
 Both players were asked to undergo alcohol tests at a clinic, but they refused and were suspended pending a disciplinary hearing.
 Mayambela and Siwahla then failed to attend at the hearing and were subsequently released from their contracts.

 Mayambela later denied claims that he was drunk at training and stated that he left Aces because he was unhappy at the club.
 He failed to play in a single league match for the club and made his only appearance as a substitute in a Telkom Knockout game against former team Orlando Pirates.

-Djurgårdens
+Djurgårdens IF

 Following his release from Black Aces, Mayambela trialled with Swedish side Djurgården who elected to sign him on a three-year deal.
 He made his debut for the club in the Swedish Cup on 9 March 2014 in a 2–0 win over Assyriska and made 15 league appearances in total, scoring once.
 His contract was terminated by mutual agreement in January 2015 after he had indicated that he wanted to return to South Africa, and he later revealed that his battles with injury and time on the bench had contributed to his decision.